Privacy & Terms

 Email: customercare@baycorp.co.nz

-This Privacy Policy was last updated 24 June 2016
+This Privacy Policy was last updated on 1 May 2026.

 Acceptance